Madonna fandom: Origins

-The Madonnamania (also typeset as Madonna mania or Madonna-mania) was documented in numerous part of the world.
-Lucy O'Brien set its origin by 1985, describing in Madonna: Like an Icon that the fanaticism around Madonna "spread from city to city" in the U.S. Internationally, Teenager publication stated in 1985 "Now Madonnamania has swept countries all over the world".
+The Madonnamania (also typeset as Madonna mania or Madonna-mania) was documented in numerous parts of the world.
+Lucy O'Brien set its origin by 1985, describing in Madonna: Like an Icon that the fanaticism around Madonna "spread from city to city" in the U.S. Internationally, Teenager stated in 1985, "Now Madonnamania has swept countries all over the world".
 In Europe, Music & Media informed in September 1985, that the Madonnamania was spreading all over the continent.
 That year Argentine magazine Pelo, commented the Madonnmania "exceeds the limits of what is humanly bearable".
 Andrew Morton stated that around these years, the singer "reached a natural constituency with her fan base among young women, gays and blacks".
 Conversely El Siglo de Torreón held in 1993 that the Madonnamania started in 1983.

 Her first international tour, Who's That Girl World Tour continued the frenzy surrounding Madonna.
 Italian writer Francesco Falconi felt that with this tour, Madonna had a very precise goal: "To spread Madonnamania all over the Planet".
-In 1987, Russell Baker observed the case of United Kingdom where media reports from London documented that the arrival of Madonna and its Madonnamania, "agitated" her young fans so "severely that they hurled themselves against the sheltering cops".
-At this point, Nick Robertshaw from Billboard commented that the arrival of Madonna at London's Heathrow Airport" was a "fan hysteria on a scale rarely seen since the days of the Osmonds".
-It was also reported that UK police officials were criticized for giving her treatment usually accorded royalty, stopping traffic for the passage of her limousine.
-Similarly, The Sydney Morning Herald informed that in her performance debut in Japan as part of the Who's That Girl World Tour, the singer "set off a wave of hysteria among hundreds of thousands of fans".
+In 1987, Russell Baker observed the case of United Kingdom where media reports from London documented that the arrival of Madonna and its Madonnamania, "agitated" her young fans so "severely".
+At this point, Nick Robertshaw from Billboard commented that the arrival of Madonna at London's Heathrow Airport was a "fan hysteria on a scale rarely seen since the days of the Osmonds".
+According to biographer J. Randy Taraborrelli there was a crowd of 25,000 hysterical fans who turned up to greet her at the airport in Japan.
+The Sydney Morning Herald informed the singer "set off a wave of hysteria among hundreds of thousands of fans".
+Madonna's performance debut, also influenced by her TV commercial for Mitsubishi, local newspapers labeled her reception as the "Madonna Fever", or "Madonna Fee-ba".
+In the 1990s, the term continued to be used by media, including for her 1993 tour Girlie Show due to her fatest-selling gigs in the UK and Australia, or during the releases of her 1991 documentary Truth or Dare, and her first book, Sex in 1992.

 Madonna quickly achieved breaking-sales and consecutive successful singles in countries such as United Kingdom, Canada and the United States.
 She also impacted the fashion industry, as millions of her fans around the world were dressing like her and the term "Madonna wannabe" came out.
 In the following decades, she continued to breaking these kind of records and also sold-out numerous concerts.